sloria/old-site/_posts/2013-09-01-finding-important-words-in-a-document-using-tf-idf.md

 14 lines and we're already [flying](http://xkcd.com/353/).

-* `tf(word, blob)` computes "term frequency" which is the number of times a word appears in a document `blob`.
+* `tf(word, blob)` computes "term frequency" which is the number of times a word appears in a document `blob`, normalized by dividing by the total number of words in `blob`.
 We use TextBlob for breaking up the text into words and getting the word counts.
 * `n_containing(word, bloblist)` returns the number of documents containing `word`.
+A [generator expression](http://www.python.org/dev/peps/pep-0289/) is passed to the `sum()` function.
 * `idf(word, bloblist)` computes "inverse document frequency" which measures how common a word is among all documents in `bloblist`.
 The more common a word is, the lower its `idf`.
 We take the ratio of the total number of documents to the number of documents containing `word`, then take the `log` of that.
-Add 1 to the divisor to prevent zero division.
+Add 1 to the divisor to prevent division by zero.
 * `tfidf(word, blob, bloblist)` computes the TF-IDF score.
 It is simply the product of `tf` and `idf`.

 Now to test it out on some real documents taken from Wikipedia.